 Heating and Hot Water

 Repair Category 1

-Notes No tests have been undertaken of the heating or hot water systems, however within the limitations of my inspection, no significant defects were noted.
-It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
-Boilers and central heating systems should be tested and serviced by an Oftec registered engineer on an annual basis to ensure their safe and efficient operation.
+Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.

 Drainage

 Repair Category 1

 Notes No significant defects evident.